-ISRAEL STRIKES BACK AGAINST IRAN
+Israel Strikes Back Against Iran

 The attack on April 19 came in response to the April 13-14 Iranian missile and drone strikes on Israel, which was a retaliation to an Israeli strike on the Iranian embassy in the Syrian capital, Damascus, at the beginning of the month.

-Iranian media reported the interception of at least three small drones over Eighth Shekari air base near the city of Isfahan.
+Iranian media reported the interseption of at least three small drones over Eighth Shekari air base near the city of Isfahan.

 In addition to the drones, which were reportedly launched from within Iran, the Israeli military used three never-seen-before air-launched ballistic missiles at the air base.
 The first stages of the missiles fell in central Iraq.